|

 communications by enciphering messages into our own earthly genomes, using viruses, for

-- These three thinkers have suggested the degree to which the biochemistry of living
+example, to act as small, cheap envoys, transmitting data across the void.
+These three thinkers have suggested the degree to which the biochemistry of living

 things has become a potential substrate for inscription.
 Not simply a "code" that governs both